zenstruck/assert/README.md

 // The `throw()` named constructor creates the exception and immediately throws it AssertionFailed::throw('Some message');

-// second parameter can be used as sprintf values for the message
-// message = 'Expected "value 1" but got "value 2"'
-AssertionFailed::throw('Expected "%s" but got "%s"', ['value 1', 'value 2']);
+// a second "context" parameter can be used as sprintf values for the message AssertionFailed::throw('Expected "%s" but got "%s"', ['value 1', 'value 2']); // Expected "value 1" but got "value 2"

-// when an associated array passed as the second parameter, the message is constructed
+// when an associated array passed as the context parameter, the message is constructed
-// with a simple template system
-// message = 'Expected "value 1" but got "value 2"'
-AssertionFailed::throw('Expected "{expected}" but got "{actual}"', [
+// with a simple template system AssertionFailed::throw('Expected "{expected}" but got "{actual}"', [ // Expected "value 1" but got "value 2"
     'expected' => 'value 1',
     'actual' => 'value 2',
 ]);
 ```

+**NOTES:**
+1. When the message is constructed with context, non-scalar values are run through
+`get_debug_type()` and strings longer than _40_ characters are trimmed.
+The full context
+is available via `AssertionFailed::context()`.
+2. When using with PHPUnit, the full context is exported with the failure message if in
+_verbose-mode_ (`--verbose|-v`).

 ## Assertion Objects